Catalina37/catalina.github.io/README.md

 barcode_table argument.
 Note, the file is not being used thus, the overall result is not affected by this.

-4. The indexed S.pobme genome folder.
+4. The indexed S.pome genome folder.
 ------------------------------------------------------------------------------------------